 We have limited experience in marketing and selling our products.
 We began selling our products in the United States in 2008 and internationally in 2011.
-As of December 31, 2018, our sales organization consisted of 35 independent stocking distributors and five independent sales agencies in 39 countries.
-In 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
-In 2018, we began to sell direct in Canada.
+In 2017, we began to supplement our use of independent stocking distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
+We began selling direct to Canada in September 2018, Belgium and the Netherlands in January 2019, Italy in March 2020 and Germany, Switzerland and Austria in January 2021.
+Additionally, in March 2019, we established an operating company in the Netherlands to further enhance our operations in Europe.
 In these markets, we work through sales agencies that are paid a commission.
+As of December 31, 2020, our international sales organization consisted of 42 independent stocking distributors and 11 independent sales agencies in 44 countries.
 Our operating results are directly dependent upon the sales and marketing efforts of our independent sales agencies and distributors.
 If our independent sales agencies or distributors fail to adequately promote, market and sell our products, our sales could significantly decrease.